This post has been updated, May 11, 2026.

 During our daily lives, you can encounter many kinds of trials and irritations.
 Someone says something bad about you, not the end of the world, but it’s hurtful.
 How is that good?

-It’s not good, but the Lord can use that in your life to show you how to handle it.
+It’s not, but the Lord can use it in your life to show you how to handle it.
 Go to the Lord, tell Him about it, and ask Him what to do.
 He will help you.
-This is how you can have joy when trials happen.
+This is how you can find joy even in trials.
 He will replace the hurt with His joy.

 Read God’s Word Daily